 An impairment review is performed at each reporting date or more frequently when an indication of impairment arises.
-When the recoverable amounts is less than the carrying value an impairment loss is recognised in the income statement.
+When the recoverable amounts is less than the carrying value an impairment loss is recognised in the income statement, then they are deferred and recognised over those future periods (DAC).
 DAC is also considered in the liability adequacy test for each reporting period.